John W Fickling

 John has practised in taxation law for 14 years, four of which were spent in London providing time-sensitive and commercially driven taxation advice to US and European global investment banks on cross-border acquisitions, financing, restructures and capital raisings.

-John regularly advises on the potential application of and taxpayer defence strategies for Part IVA including regularly working with Queen’s Counsel and Senior Counsel to provide opinions and appear before the courts.
+John regularly advises on the potential application of and taxpayer defence strategies for Part IVA including regularly working with King’s Counsel and Senior Counsel to provide opinions and appear before the courts.

 John’s practice includes drafting submissions and negotiating with the ATO in respect of the issue of rulings for complex financial products and corporate restructures.